 - The three luxury hotels in Chiang Rai.
 The Riverie has changed from Dusit Island Chiang Rai.

-- One of the resort outskirts of the town.
+- One of the resorts on the outskirts of the town.

-- Now there are many types of accommodation in Chiang Saen and the Golden Triangle.
+- There are now many types of accommodations in Chiang Saen and the Golden Triangle.
 They also have unique packages for each event, which you can read more about by visiting their websites.

-I hope this 3-Day Chiang Rai Itinerary will cover the highlights of Chiang Rai within a limited distance and time.
-Thank you for your interest in visiting and sharing your time from the main list.
+I hope this 3-day Chiang Rai itinerary will cover the highlights of Chiang Rai within a limited distance and time.
+Thank you for being so interested in visiting and sharing your time on the main list.

 Pingback: 1 day Chiang Rai – Yes, Chiang Mai